 There is no notch on the 7 Pro.
 Instead, OnePlus decided to use a pop-up mechanism from the frame to house the front-facing camera.
 Similar to Samsung's devices, the panel is curved to give the appearance of continuing forever.

-With system on chips (SoCs) becoming more powerful, it has become unnecessary to limit frame rates to 60 Hz.
+With systems-on-chips (SoCs) becoming more powerful, it has become unnecessary to limit frame rates to 60 Hz.
 Thanks to phones like the Razer Phone, several big mobile developers have added an unlocked frame rate allowing a game to produce as many frames as the GPU can render.
 OnePlus 7 Pro joins the small list of phones which can take advantage of it.

 Known as Fluid AMOLED, the 7 Pro has a refresh rate of 90 Hz.
 It's the first phone to include a 90 Hz refresh rate at 90 Hz at a 3120 x 1440 resolution with this type of panel.
-Only the ASUS ROG Phone includes a higher refresh rate, but it has a resolution of 1080p.
+Only the ASUS ROG Phone has a higher refresh rate, but it has a resolution of 1080p.
+This is a variable refresh rate, which means apps that don't benefit from a higher refresh rate would render at 60 Hz.
+Specifically, watching videos, using the camera, and making phone calls.
+For all other apps, the phone will use 90 Hz.
 Oxygen OS also includes a feature to help apps run at a higher refresh rate for smoother scrolling and better gaming.

 The display is also HDR10+ certified, which means it supports dynamic metadata for HDR content.
 With dynamic metadata, each frame is optimized for HDR content to deliver better overall picture quality.
 OnePlus also optimized the apps of Netflix, YouTube, and Amazon Prime Video to deliver HDR10+ content to users on the 7 Pro, giving thousands of hours of content to enjoy.
 Protecting this impressive display is 3D Gorilla Glass.